 The change will typically be associated with living arrangements and income.

-10 Never pay the custodial parent directly!
-Where a non-custodial parent is ordered to pay child support, payments should NOT be made directly to the other parent.
+Where a non-custodial parent is ordered to pay child support, payments should NOT be made directly to the custodial parent.

 In most cases, the Court will instruct the payor (obligor) to send the child support payment to the Arizona Support Payment Clearinghouse.
 The payment will be recorded and a check issued to the payee (obligee).